jamiestankiewiz/stat159-fall2016-project1/paper/sections/01-introduction.md

 Makefile is a tool that complies different documents and files together to make one central document.
-#what role it plays in reproducible workflow
-This is useful in the role of reprpoducible workflow, because for everyone who has the correct documents, images and graphs, the Makefile just contains a list of instructions on how to compile the sources in a specific order.
+This is useful in the role of reproducible workflow, because for everyone who has the correct documents, images and graphs, the Makefile just contains a list of instructions on how to compile the sources in a specific order.

 ![Git-Bash logo](../images/git-logo.png)